 The participants will be able to complete all CCTI program requirements in one year.

 When can a residency teacher apply for licensure?

 After the participant successfully completes: 1) the CCTI coursework, 2) one year of coaching support, 3) all required state licensure assessments, and 4) other district requirements of beginning teachers, the lateral entry license can be converted to an Initial Professional License.

 What sets the CCTI program apart from other alternative licensure programs?

-The CCTI program is based on three pillars of learning to best prepare lateral entry and residency teachers for successful careers in education.
+The CCTI program is based on three pillars of learning to best prepare residency teachers for successful careers in education.
 First, our coursework provides teachers with practical applications that they can immediately implement in their classrooms.
 Second, the program operates on a cohort model to strengthen peer learning, collaboration, and community.
 Lastly, CCTI teachers work with an instructional coach to support all professional learning experiences.

 Ms. Lisa Sonricker, Program Director, firstname.lastname@example.org